Skip to main content

 Human History

 The Beskydy mountain region has been inhabited by Slavic communities since the medieval period, with the town of Skole first mentioned in historical records in 1397.
 The forests were managed under various regimes including the Habsburg Empire's forest administration, which maintained detailed records of timber harvesting.
-Some forest areas were left unlogged due to their inaccessibility, preserving the primeval character that is now recognized as internationally significant.
+Some forest areas were left unlogged due to their inaccessibility, preserving the primeval character that remains the primary ecological value of the park.
 Traditional communities practiced a combination of forestry, pastoral agriculture, and woodcraft.
 The region's multicultural heritage includes Ukrainian, Polish, and Jewish communities that contributed to Skole's development as a market town.

 Park History